yisaienkov/tinysets/README.md

 ```
 pip install tinysets
 ```
-You can clone and install the latest version of the library from GitHub:
+Or you can clone and install the latest version of the library from GitHub:
 ```
 pip install -U git+https://github.com/yisaienkov/tinysets
 ```